What Is Bitcoin Cash and How Does It Work?

 The concept of a bitcoin mining death spiral has been around for many years....

 Coingeek, the voice of Calvin Ayre and the most prominent supporter of Craig Wright...

 They are identical in terms of the underlying infrastructure, as both of them rely on blockchain.
 However, Bitcoin blocks can be up to 1MB in size, while Bitcoin Cash allows for blocks that can go as high as 32MB in storage size.

 The best way to ensure the safety of your cryptocurrencies is to use a hardware or software wallet.
 Exodus, Electron Cash, and Bitpay are great software wallets while Ledger and Trezor offer cold wallet solutions.

 Absolutely.
 There are no differences in terms of blockchain fundamentals when it comes to decentralisation.

 It's difficult to say because of the price volatility.
 You do get more BCH coins, and it's easier to mine, but you will have to take price difference and average transaction fee into account to make that decision.

 More than 5,000 physical locations and e-retailers accept BCH as a valid payment method.
-You can type in your area on the Bitcoin Cash website to see the brands that will accept BCH payments.
+You can type in your area on the website to see the brands that will accept BCH payments.

-Given the volatility of Bitcoin Cash and the vast resources available to the original Bitcoin team, there is a lot of uncertainty around the currency.
+Given the volatility of BCH and the vast resources available to the original Bitcoin team, there is a lot of uncertainty around the currency.
 It's recommended that you only invest what you can afford to lose.